Tech Tuesday – Radio Mic Frequencies in the UK

 Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Italy, Japan, Latvia, Luxembourg, Malta, The Netherlands, New Zealand, Norway, Portugal, Romania, Slovenia, Spain, South Korea, Sweden, Switzerland, United States of America, United Arab Emirates, Ukraine, United Kingdom

-For advice on the best equipment to suit your requirements contact our Sales team who can advise – Sales@Raycom.co.uk or 01789 777 040.
+For advice on the best equipment and radio mic options to suit your requirements contact our Sales team who can advise – Sales@Raycom.co.uk or 01789 777 040.
 We will be happy to discuss the different options available to you.

 The information provided on this page is correct to the best of our knowledge at the time of writing.
 We accept no responsibility (including for loss or damage) for your use of the advice on our website.
 This page is meant as a guide only and wireless microphone users should contact Ofcom for specific advice.
 Further information can be found on their website www.licensing.ofcom.org.uk.